Use Terraformer to import existing infrastructure resources into Terraform

 Prepare your AWS credentials.

-Please prepare this according to your environment.
+Please prepare them according to your environment.

 Running terraformer

-$ terraformer import aws --resources=alb,ec2_instance,eip,ebs,igw,nat,rds,route_table,sg,subnet,vpc,vpc_peering --regions=ap-northeast-1 --profile=beyond-poc-admin 2020 /05/05 18:29:14 aws importing region ap-northeast-1 2020/05/05 18:29:14 aws importing... vpc 2020/05/05 18:29:15 open /Users/yuki.teraoka /.terraform.d/plugins/darwin_amd64: no such file or directory
+$ terraformer import aws --resources=alb,ec2_instance,eip,ebs,igw,nat,rds,route_table,sg,subnet,vpc,vpc_peering --regions=ap-northeast-1 --profile=beyond-poc-admin 2020/05/05 18:29:14 aws importing region ap-northeast-1 2020/05/05 18:29:14 aws importing... vpc 2020/05/05 18:29:15 open /Users/yuki.teraoka/.terraform.d/plugins/darwin_amd64: no such file or directory

-Prepare init.tf and init.
+Prepare init.tf and init it.

 $ echo 'provider "aws" {}' > init.tf $ terraform init

-I'll try running it again.
+I'll try running it again

 $ terraformer import aws --resources=alb,ec2_instance,eip,ebs,igw,nat,rds,route_table,sg,subnet,vpc,vpc_peering --regions=ap-northeast-1 --profile=beyond-poc-admin

-It seems that the import was successful.
+It looks like the import was successful.

-$ tree . └── aws ├── alb │ ├── lb.tf │ ├── lb_listener.tf │ ├── lb_target_group.tf │ ├── lb_target_group_attachment.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── ebs │ ├── ebs_volume.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├ ── ec2_instance │ ├── instance.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── eip │ ├── eip.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── igw │ ├── internet_gateway.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform .tfstate │ └── variables.tf ├── nat │ ├── nat_gateway.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── rds │ ├── db_instance .tf │ ├── db_parameter_group.tf │ ├── db_subnet_group.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── route_table │ ├ ── main_route_table_association.tf │ ├── outputs.tf │ ├── provider.tf │ ├── route_table.tf │ ├── route_table_association.tf │ ├── terraform.tfstate │ └── variables.tf ├── sg │ ├── outputs.tf │ ├── provider.tf │ ├── security_group.tf │ ├── security_group_rule.tf │ ├── terraform.tfstate │ └── variables.tf ├── subnet │ ├─ ─ outputs.tf │ ├── provider.tf │ ├── subnet.tf │ ├── terraform.tfstate │ └── variables.tf ├── vpc │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── vpc.tf └── vpc_peering ├── outputs.tf ├── provider.tf ├── terraform.tfstate └── vpc_peering_connection.tf 13 directories, 63 files
+$ tree . └── aws ├── alb │ ├── lb.tf │ ├── lb_listener.tf │ ├── lb_target_group.tf │ ├── lb_target_group_attachment.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── ebs │ ├── ebs_volume.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── ec2_instance │ ├── instance.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── eip │ ├── eip.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── igw │ ├── internet_gateway.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── nat │ ├── nat_gateway.tf │ ├── outputs.tf │ ├── provider.tf │ └── terraform.tfstate ├── rds │ ├── db_instance.tf │ ├── db_parameter_group.tf │ ├── db_subnet_group.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── variables.tf ├── route_table │ ├── main_route_table_association.tf │ ├── outputs.tf │ ├── provider.tf │ ├── route_table.tf │ ├── route_table_association.tf │ ├── terraform.tfstate │ └── variables.tf ├── sg │ ├── outputs.tf │ ├── provider.tf │ ├── security_group.tf │ ├── security_group_rule.tf │ ├── terraform.tfstate │ └── variables.tf ├── subnet │ ├── outputs.tf │ ├── provider.tf │ ├── subnet.tf │ ├── terraform.tfstate │ └── variables.tf ├── vpc │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ └── vpc.tf └── vpc_peering ├── outputs.tf ├── provider.tf ├── terraform.tfstate └── vpc_peering_connection.tf 13 directories, 63 files

-I would like you to pay attention to the directory structure.
+Please pay attention to the directory structure.

-Terraformer seems to import it in the default structure "{output}/{provider}/{service}/{resource}.tf".
+Terraformer imports in the default structure "{output}/{provider}/{service}/{resource}.tf".

 This is also documented on GitHub.